watts-dev/watts/examples/1App_SAS_SodiumLoop/README.md

 ## Purpose

-This example provides a demonstration on how to use WATTS to model simple SAS model.
+This example provides a demonstration on how to use WATTS for a simple SAS model.

 ## Code(s)